RodrigoDeRosa/RodrigoDeRosa.github.io/_pages/about.md

 ##  The Nest
 The Crab’s Nest was born as yet another tech blog where I plan to dump all things I find interesting and worth sharing about both my work experience, the stuff I read in my free time and maybe even some algorithm problem solving here and there, when I feel like LeetCoding.
 I would expect this to eventually grow into a place where you might find some non-tech posts too; I’m a quite curious person and find many (many, many) topics interesting.
-Hopefully, what tickles my mind will also be of interesting to you.
+Hopefully, what tickles my mind will also be of interest to you.
 {: .text-justify}

 ## The Crab